torosent/containers-k8s-workshop/Docker-ACS/Labs/docker101.md

 ```bash
 docker run -ti --rm -v $(pwd):/go/src/test/backend golang
 ```
-> On windows use the `%cd%` to get your current directory
+> On windows, when in Command Prompt, use the `%cd%` to get your current directory.
+The bash command should work as expected under powershell.

+Command Prompt:
 ```bash
 docker run -ti --rm -v %cd%:/go/src/test/backend golang
 ```

 Now let’s do a build